Knowledge management and business growth

 You need to choose systems that will fit your business and improve it without becoming a burden.
 You may find it useful to consult an IT specialist.
 At the very least, you should carry out a technology needs assessment before making any IT purchases.
 Your systems will deliver the greatest value for your business if you align them with your IT strategy.

-The main types of IT used in knowledge management are described below.
+The main types of IT systems used in knowledge management are described below.

 Databases organise information so it can be easily accessed, managed and updated.
-For instance, you might have a database of customers containing their contact information, their orders and preferences.
-See benefits of databases.
+For example, you might have a database of customers' contact information, their orders and preferences.
+In many situations, businesses can gain clear benefits from databases.

-A data warehouse is a central storage area you might use if you have a variety of business systems, or a range of information in different digital formats.
+A data warehouse is a central storage area you might use if you have a variety of business systems or a range of information in different digital formats.
 Many businesses now use digital asset management to store, manage and retrieve information, and this can be particularly helpful if you sell online.
-It is, however, a complex area technically and in task management, so you may wish to seek specialist advice from an IT consultant.
-See comply with data protection legislation.
+You may wish to seek specialist advice from an IT consultant.

 Reporting and querying tools let you create reports interpreting data in a particular way.
-How many of your sales have been handled by one particular employee, for instance?
+For example, it can tell you how many of your sales have been handled by one particular employee.